 Through my research, I learned that it’s relatively easy, and it takes very little time to modify documents to make them easier to read.
 Furthermore, offering modified reading materials can help not only students with dyslexia, but also students with other reading disabilities or challenges.

 From my research and the many resources I came across, The British Dyslexia Association’s Style Guide and other resources for educators was especially helpful, and they are worth checking out.

-One of my takeaways from the research article was that I think more teachers would take the time to modify their reading assignments to make them more readable if they had a template to use.
-So I created one on Google Docs so teachers can copy and paste a text into it and share it with students as one reading option.
+One of my takeaways from my research was that I think more teachers would take the time to modify their reading assignments to make them more readable if they had a template to use.
+So I created one in Google Docs so teachers can copy-and-paste a text into it and share it with students as a reading option.

 Another takeaway from this project was that the technology we have today, even very simple PDF readers and ebook apps often have some accessibility tools built-in.
 For instance, the popular MackinVIA ebook app and website allow student to change the background and text color of ebooks they are reading.